Hirlam/SystemWW/README.md

     - Example from cyclones- __Daniel__
 - ECMWF teleport connection and ecFlow_ui
    - Some instructions added to the wiki: [https://hirlam.org/trac/wiki/HarmonieSystemDocumentation/ECMWF_teleport](https://hirlam.org/trac/wiki/HarmonieSystemDocumentation/ECMWF_teleport)

+-DAVAï __Alexadre__
+   - First setup of the portable version at ECMWF cca in summer 2021
+   - VORTEX works in TEMS so Davai can be portable therer also.
+   - Davai Tranning should be arranged
+   - Implementation of Harmonie-CMC and maybe makeup/gmake as building tool could be the first tasks for us
+   - Help on porting and testing offered to Alexandre __Niko__
 - ACCORD Convergence actions:
   - Questionaire
   - GIT solution